artefactual-labs/AIPscan/README.md

 `export FLASK_APP=run.py`
 `flask run`
 * Go to `localhost:5000` in browser.
 * Add an Archivematica Storage Service record, including API Key, eg.
 `https://amdemo.artefactual.com:8000`
 * Select "New Fetch Job"
 * See CLI for Fetch Job status
+* See UI for new Fetch Job when complete
+* Select View AIPs